nbgallery/rpki/README.md

 # rpki
-The aim of rpki is to provide a wrapper for the httr package to make it easier to access PKI-enabled services with R. Conceptually, rpki is similar to the Ruby [MyPKI](https://github.com/nbgallery/mypki) package and Python [pypki2](https://github.com/nbgallery/pypki2) package, and is intended to use the same ~/.mypki configuration file.
+rpki is a wrapper package that PKI-enables the httr package.
+Conceptually, rpki is similar to the Ruby [MyPKI](https://github.com/nbgallery/mypki) package and Python [pypki2](https://github.com/nbgallery/pypki2) package, and is intended to use the same mypki configuration file.

 ## Details
 rpki can run in both interactive and non-interactive R sessions.
-The default behavior of rpki is to override the config() settings of httr to use the PKI configuration found in ~/.mypki.
-It will attempt to search for and use a pre-existing .mypki configuration file.
+The default behavior of rpki is to override the config() settings of httr using the PKI settings found in a .mypki configuration file.
+It will attempt to search for and use a pre-existing .mypki configuration file located in the home directory (~/.mypki).
 If the configuration file is not found or is invalid, the user will be prompted for file paths to a certificate authority bundle and a PKI file. rpki sets the following httr config settings
 * cainfo
 * sslcert
 * sslkey